Logo

 Niall Ferguson has argued that Scotland after the Jacobite rebellion remained a land divided by warring clans and religious factions, and that the Union helped to quell some of the conflicts.

-In 2011, Niall Ferguson predicted that Grexit was unlikely to happen, but that Britain would leave the European Union in the near future as it would be easier for Britain to leave the EU owing to the fact it was not part of the Eurozone and that returning to a national currency would be harder for countries who had signed up to a single currency.
+In 2011, Niall Ferguson predicted that Grexit was unlikely to happen but that Britain would leave the European Union in the near future as it would be easier for Britain to leave the EU owing to the fact it was not part of the eurozone and that returning to a national currency would be harder for countries who had signed up to a single currency.

-Niall Ferguson elaborated that while Brexit would still have some economic consequences, the EU had been a "disaster" on its monetary, immigration, national security and radical Islam policies.
+Niall Ferguson elaborated that while Brexit would still have some economic consequences, the EU had been a "disaster" on its monetary, immigration, national security, and radical Islam policies.

-In 2020, Niall Ferguson predicted that the EU is destined to become "moribund" and was at risk of collapse in the near future and that the single currency had only benefited Northern Europe and Germany in particular while causing economic havoc in Southern Europe.
+In 2020, Niall Ferguson predicted that the EU was destined to become "moribund" and was at risk of collapse in the near future and that the single currency had only benefited Northern Europe and Germany in particular while causing economic havoc in Southern Europe.

 Niall Ferguson later criticized both the British and US federal government responses to the COVID-19 pandemic as inadequate, calling them "both, in their different ways, intelligible only as colossal failures by governments to make adequate preparations for a disaster they always knew to be a likely contingency".

-Niall Ferguson reflected in a 2021 podcast interview with Lex Fridman that many of the failures in the United States had been systemic rather than the personal fault of Donald Trump, and that Trump was unfairly blamed because of the Trump administration's messaging.
+Niall Ferguson reflected in a 2021 podcast interview with Lex Fridman that many of the failures in the United States had been systemic rather than the personal fault of Trump, and that Trump was unfairly blamed because of the Trump administration's messaging.

-Niall Ferguson alleged that President Barack Obama's handling of the US opioid epidemic had been similarly costly but more obscure.
+Niall Ferguson alleged that Barack Obama's handling of the US opioid epidemic had been similarly costly but more obscure.

-Niall Ferguson praised Operation Warp Speed, and claimed that part of the reason for the failure of the US government to effectively respond to the pandemic was the absence of a similar program for COVID-19 testing.
+Niall Ferguson praised Operation Warp Speed, and argued that part of the reason for the failure of the US government to effectively respond to the pandemic was the absence of a similar program for COVID-19 testing.

 Niall Ferguson's self-confessed workaholism has placed strains on his personal relations in the past.

-Niall Ferguson was the inspiration for Alan Bennett's play The History Boys, particularly the character of Irwin, a history teacher who urges his pupils to find a counterintuitive angle, and goes on to become a television historian.
+Niall Ferguson was the inspiration for Alan Bennett's play The History Boys, particularly the character of Irwin, a history teacher who urges his pupils to find a counterintuitive angle, and who then goes on to become a television historian.